 The banking regime in Belgium is governed by the Law of 25 April 2014 on the legal status and supervision of credit institutions and stockbroking firms (the "Banking Law").
 The Banking Law replaces the Law on the legal status and supervision of credit institutions of 22 March 1993 and implements various EU directives, including, without limitation, Directive 2013/36/EU of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms ("CRD") and, where applicable, Regulation 575/2013 of 26 June 2013 on prudential requirements for credit institutions and investment firms ("CRR", and together with CRD, "CRD IV") and Directive 2014/59 of 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms ("BRRD").
 CRD IV applies in Belgium since 1 January 2014, subject to certain requirements being phased in over a number of years, as set out therein.
-The provisions of the Banking Law which implement the BRRD have fully entered into force on 16 July 2016.
+BRRD has formally been transposed into Belgian law by amending the Banking Law with effect from 16 July 2016.